• Home

 While a slow stroll is recommended to really absorb this grand avenue, you may also consider experiencing the Paseo de Montejo more quickly by car or bicycle.
 More information on the latter can be found in a subsequent section of this Merida travel guide.
 However you tour this famous boulevard, just make sure that it’s on your list of things to do in Merida, Mexico!

-• Location: Paseo de Montejo begins East of Santa Ana Park.
-Although it runs nearly 8-km to the North, the Monumento a la Patria makes a good turnaround point.
+📍 Location: Paseo de Montejo begins East of Santa Ana Park.
+Although it runs nearly 8 km to the North, the Monumento a la Patria makes a good turnaround point.

 8) Step Back in Time and into the Historic Mansions along the Paseo

-The Palacio Canton, also known as the Museum of Anthropology and History, showcases Mayan archaeology across two levels of a big Neoclassical mansion, pictured below.
-If you don’t have a chance to make it to the big Mayan World museum (suggested earlier in this article), then the Palacio Canton provides a closer albeit smaller alternative to consider visiting to view Mayan artifacts.
+If you don’t have a chance to make it to the Mayan World Museum (suggested earlier in this article), then the Palacio Canton provides a closer albeit smaller alternative to consider visiting to view Mayan artifacts.

-In the Casa Museo Montes Molina, visitors can tour the opulent period furnishings original to this Merida mansion.
 Upon entering the museum, a 10-minute briefing (available in English) provides visitors with the details of how this historic mansion has served generations of Montejos, descendants of Merida’s founder.
 Then you’re free to explore the rooms that are filled with ornate antique furnishings.

 7) Drink Your Way Across Merida